xplatformer/docker-xwindow/info/README.md

 A global constants folder that stores global variables of the docker repository.

+## Project Version

+The project version is defined in the `info/VERSION` file.

 ## Makefile.image.variable

 The project build requires the `Makefile.image.variable` file to store the variables `REGISTRY`, `NAMESPACE`, and `PROJECT`.
 The variables are defined below: